yytexobulous/Data-science-workshop/README.md

 A repository for the **Manchester Metrics** introduction to data science with applications in R and git materials for UoM ECON20110 students to clone using RStudio Cloud.
 These materials will be split across four weeks worth of material.

-Course notes by Tom Franklin
+Course notes by Yueting Yu

 ## Course overview